Trial of Duke of Sussex’s legal claim against Sun publisher to begin on Tuesday

 He also said that he had become “professional” at litigation, but hoped “to retire fairly soon in that regard”.

-“The company publicly committed to paying financial compensation and since then has paid settlements to those with proper claims.

-“In some disputed cases, it has made commercial sense to come to a settlement agreement before trial to bring a resolution to the matter.
+“In some cases, particularly those relating to The Sun, it has made commercial sense, and in accordance with common litigation practice, for the parties to come to a financial settlement without NGN accepting liability.

-“As we reach the tail-end of the litigation, NGN is drawing a line under the disputed matters.

-“The civil proceedings have been running for more than a decade and deal with events 13-28 years ago.
+“These civil proceedings have been running for many years and concern only historical events from between 14 and 29 years ago.

-“It is common practice, and indeed encouraged in litigation, to seek to settle claims outside court where both parties agree without the cost of a trial.”
+“There are two outstanding cases which have not managed to come to a resolution and are proceeding to trial next week, relating to Lord Watson of Wyre Forest and the Duke of Sussex.

+“Lord Watson makes allegations of unlawful information gathering and phone hacking concentrating on the period 2009-2011.
+NGN strongly denies that any of its titles hacked Mr Watson or acted unlawfully and will also argue his claim is brought out of time.

 The trial is expected to begin at the Rolls Building at 10.30am on Tuesday.